hitachi-rd-cv/Difficulty_Net/README.md

 ```
 Put the respective dataset and model name in ```{dataset}``` and ```{model}``` respectively.
 Currently, this code is only supported for ```resnet10 ``` and ```resnet50``` on ```imagenet``` and ```resnet152``` on ```places```.

+If you use our code, please consider citing us.
+For queries, contact at saptarshi.sinha@bristol.ac.uk

 ### References:
 1. Zhong et. al., Improving Calibration for Long-Tailed Recognition, CVPR 2021
 2. Sinha et. al., Class-Wise Difficulty-Balanced Loss for Solving Class-Imbalance, ACCV 2020